storpool/storpool-openstack-integration/docs/configure.md

         pip install storpool
         pip install storpool.spopenstack

-5. On the controller and all the hypervisor nodes, clone the [StorPool OpenStack Integration][github] Git repository or copy it from some other host where it has been cloned:
+5. On the same nodes, clone
+   the [StorPool OpenStack Integration][github] Git repository or copy it from some other host where it has been cloned: